 Long Tan Cross site

 In August 2016, the Vietnamese Government did not permit the planned Long Tan 50th anniversary commemoration service to take place at the Long Tan Cross site in Ba Ria-Vung Tau Province.
-The Vietnamese Government has advised that it will not permit official commemorations at the Long Tan site.
-The Vietnamese Government has indicated that access to the Long Tan Cross site will remain open to small groups of people for contemplative private visits without media coverage, but this may change at short notice.
+The Vietnamese Government has advised that it won't permit official commemorations at the site.
+The Vietnamese Government has indicated that access to the site will remain open to small groups of people for contemplative private visits without media coverage, but this may change at short notice.

 Australian Consulate-General, Ho Chi Minh City